flowersinthesand/portal-java/core/README.md

 * `Options beans(String name, Object bean)`
 * `Options beans(Object... beans)`

-Beans to be stored to the application and usually used to configuration.
+Beans to be stored to the application usually used for configuration.

 ### Room